MichiRecRoom/discord.gd/README.md

 - [ ] Voice connection support (if possible)
     - Not currently possible in GDScript (Can't stream Opus files; Can't encrypt without other addons)

-Godot has some issues that need to be ironed out before Discord.gd will work as expected:

-- [ ] https://github.com/godotengine/godot/issues/21617 - Discord.gd cannot send close frames, and is unable to read close frames.
-This means that your bot will time out if you close the engine, and you will be unable to read the close error code if the gateway closes your connection.